 I have always encouraged employees to tend to the fires of passion in their own hearts, and share that passion with those around them.
 I believe it is also my duty to help spark this passion in employees, and to continue reforming the personnel system, including eliminating seniority-based job assignments and ensuring human capital are evaluated based on their active participation in the workplace.
-I firmly believe that if human capital with passion in their hearts are free to pursue our Mission/Purpose, the SEGA SAMMY Group will have a huge impact on society and be even more recognized, and become a corporate group that our employees are even prouder to belong to.
+I firmly believe that if human capital with passion in their hearts are free to pursue our Mission/ Purpose, the SEGA SAMMY Group will have a huge impact on society and be even more recognized, and become a corporate group that our employees are even prouder to belong to.

-When people think of entertainment, I want them to think of the SEGA SAMMY Group.
+When people think of entertainment.
+I want them to think of the SEGA SAMMY Group.
 Not necessarily the SEGA SAMMY name, but the businesses and services that we provide.
 We will also work to raise the recognition of TMS ENTERTAINMENT, DARTSLIVE, and other business companies that do not include the company names of SEGA or Sammy by leveraging their strengths.
 Expanding their recognition will help improve the recognition of the SEGA SAMMY Group as a whole and lead to increased net sales and earnings.
 Our focus is on achieving market capitalization that surpasses the record-high of ¥1.4 trillion.
 To make sure that this does not end up as just a passing dream, I must also keep the fire of passion burning bright in my heart, and be sure to achieve the new medium-term plan that will take us to the Next Level.
 Please continue to expect great things from the SEGA SAMMY Group.

-Values of the SEGA SAMMY
+Values of the SEGA SAMMY Group (Mindset and DNA)

-The two companies, which share the "innovation gene" of a services that other companies do not have We will continue to adapt to change based on our value and aim to Be a Game
+The two companies, which share the "innovation gene" of always being at the forefront of the industry and creating products and services that other companies do not have, merged in 2004 to form the SEGA SAMMY Group.

+We will continue to adapt to change based on our values of Creativity is Genesis and Always Proactive, Always Pioneering, and aim to Be a Game Changer, which is our ideal self.